← All Neighbourhood Guides

 Is Humber Valley Village walkable?

 For daily errands, Humber Valley Village is not walkable, and a car is essentially required.
 There is no commercial strip within the neighbourhood, and grocery stores, restaurants, and services require a drive or subway ride east to Bloor West Village or The Kingsway.
-For recreation, the neighbourhood is highly walkable: the Humber River trail, James Gardens, and Old Mill Inn are all accessible on foot from most streets.
-Walk Scores in the neighbourhood typically fall in the 45-60 range, but vary significantly by specific address.
+For recreation, the neighbourhood is highly walkable: the Humber River trail and James Gardens are accessible on foot from most streets, with Old Mill Toronto a short trip to the south.
+Walkability varies significantly by specific address and is generally limited for daily errands.

 Are there condos in Humber Valley Village, Toronto?

-No. Humber Valley Village is essentially an all-detached freehold neighbourhood with no condo buildings and very few semis.
-Buyers seeking condos or more accessible entry-level pricing should look at the surrounding Etobicoke market along Bloor, Dundas, or the Kipling-Islington transit corridor, where condo development is more active.
+The traditional Humber Valley Village residential core is overwhelmingly detached freehold, with very few semi-detached or condominium options.
+The broader Edenbridge-Humber Valley district does contain apartment and condominium housing outside that detached core.
+Buyers seeking condos or more accessible entry-level pricing will also find more along Bloor, Dundas, or the Kipling-Islington corridor, where condo development is more active.

 What are the best streets in Humber Valley Village, Toronto?

-Humber Valley Crescent, Ravenscroft Road, and the interior streets east of Scarlett Road are consistently cited by buyers and long-term residents as the neighbourhood's most distinctive addresses.
+Humber Valley Crescent, Ravenscroft Road, and the interior streets toward Islington Avenue are often cited as the neighbourhood's most distinctive addresses.
 Ravenscroft Road and similar streets backing onto the Humber River escarpment command a premium for their ravine exposure and valley views.
 Streets off Edenbridge Drive are more varied and offer a range of entry price points within the neighbourhood.
-For buyers prioritizing transit walkability, the blocks closest to Old Mill Station and Bloor Street deliver the shortest walk to the subway.
+For buyers prioritizing transit access, the southern blocks closest to Dundas Street and Royal York Road offer the most direct reach to the subway.

 Is Humber Valley Village worth the price?

 For the right buyer, yes.
-The combination of ravine access, JK-8 schooling, Old Mill transit, large lots, and genuinely walkable natural amenities is not replicated at this price point in the west end of Toronto.
+The combination of ravine access, JK-8 schooling, Royal York transit access, large lots, and genuinely walkable natural amenities is not replicated at this price point in the west end of Toronto.
 Compared to Forest Hill or Rosedale, Humber Valley Village delivers comparable residential quality for meaningfully less money.
 Compared to The Kingsway or Bloor West Village, it trades commercial walkability for natural setting.
 Whether that trade-off is worth it depends on your daily life priorities.
-Buyers who buy here and stay usually say yes; buyers who leave usually wish they had more commercial activation nearby.
+Buyers who prioritize natural setting and space tend to find the value compelling; those who most miss a walkable main street are the ones who feel the trade-off.

 What are the downsides of living in Humber Valley Village, Toronto?

-The main downsides are: full car dependency for daily errands (no walkable commercial strip), the walk to Old Mill Station being longer and hillier than it appears on a map for much of the neighbourhood, very limited inventory and low turnover making it difficult to find the right property quickly, TRCA regulations and flood plain considerations for ravine-backing lots that require proper due diligence, high entry prices relative to other Etobicoke neighbourhoods, and lower name recognition than The Kingsway or Bloor West Village for resale positioning.
+The main downsides are: full car dependency for daily errands (no walkable commercial strip), subway access requiring a bus or drive to Royal York or Islington Station for much of the neighbourhood, very limited inventory and low turnover making it difficult to find the right property quickly, TRCA regulations and flood plain considerations for ravine-backing lots that require proper due diligence, high entry prices relative to other Etobicoke neighbourhoods, and lower name recognition than The Kingsway or Bloor West Village for resale positioning.
 Post-war housing stock also requires mechanical and renovation budgeting.

 How competitive is the Humber Valley Village real estate market?